MoAlaaElden/moalaaelden.github.io/_posts/2024-12-05-post-bash-script-for-network-automation-python-development-environment-setup.md

 toc_sticky: true # Sticky Table of Contents
 ---

-This is a comprehensive Bash script for setting up a Python virtual environment tailored for network automation engineers.
+This is a comprehensive Bash script for setting up a Python virtual environment for network automation engineers.

 ```bash
 #!/bin/bash